MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/about-discovery-methods.md

 -   **Computer account** of the site server

 Heartbeat Discovery differs from other Configuration Manager discovery methods.
-It is enabled by default and runs on each computer client (instead of on a site server)  to create a discovery data record (DDR).
-For mobile device clients, this DDR is created by the management point that is being used by the mobile device client.
+It is enabled by default and runs on each computer client (instead of on a site server) to create a DDR.
+For mobile device clients, this DDR is created by the management point that the mobile device client is using.
 To help maintain the database record of Configuration Manager clients, do not disable Heartbeat Discovery.
 In addition to maintaining the database record, this method can force discovery of a computer as a new resource record or can repopulate the database record of a computer that was deleted from the database.

 Heartbeat Discovery runs either on a schedule configured for all clients in the hierarchy, or if manually invoked, on a specific client by running the **Discovery Data Collection Cycle** on the **Action** tab in a client’s Configuration Manager program.
 The default schedule for Heartbeat Discovery is set to every 7 days.
 If you change the heartbeat discovery interval, ensure that it runs more frequently than the site maintenance task **Delete Aged Discovery Data**, which deletes inactive client records from the site database.
 You can configure the **Delete Aged Discovery Data** task only for primary sites.